fbpx

 This is all to say that, if you’re driving for Uber or Lyft, you’ll probably want to get ride-share insurance.
 Ride-share insurance is a personal car insurance policy that will protect you during Period 0 and Period 1.
 This policy may also be required by your insurer once they are aware that you drive for a ride-sharing service.
 The availability of these policies is a bit tricky though, and depending on which state you live in, you may not have many options.
 The good news is that, for the most part, these policies can be as cheap as an extra $5-10 per month on top of your existing coverage.
 If ride-share insurance is completely unavailable in your state or location, you’re going to have to look at business insurance, which can get pricey.
 Either way, being without car insurance while you’re driving could lead to a lot of debt, so be sure you’re covered with some type of policy before you start ride-sharing.

-Talk to an agent from RogersGray today, get started below!
+Talk to an advisor from RogersGray today, get started below!